mayerwin/bontact/readme.txt

 Effortless Setup
 After installing the Bontact widget, the Bontact Live Support Widget immediately appear on any page of your choice on your website Now, Web visitors will have the choice of clicking on their preferred mode of communication (phone, text message, live chat or E-Mail) to reach out to your sales or customer support representatives.

+Take a look on this magnificent plugin : Here is a link to a <a href="https://dashboard.bontact.com/html/login.aspx?username=demo@bontact.com&pass=demo">demo dashboard</a> which is connected to a <a href="http://demo-bontact.ucoz.com/">demo site</a> , and here is a link to the <a href="http://dashboard.bontact.com/html/bontact_Guide_en.pdf">user manual</a> .
 == Installation ==
 Install plugin from WordPress directory and activate it.